 - Choose Append to File (If Exists) to append to an existing file or create a new file.
 Creating a new file will overwrite any existing file.

 - Check on Write to Multiple Files for the data to be saved to multiple files instead of one single file.
 This can be done within a single dataflow through the destination object and supporting transformations.

-The next screen will show a Layout Builder.
-On this screen, the layout of the excel destination file can be modified.
+The next window is the Layout Builder.
+On this window, the layout of the excel destination file can be modified.

 To add a new field to the layout, go to the last row of the layout (Name column), which will be blank and double-click on it, and a blinking text cursor will appear.
 Type in the name of the field to be added and select the subsequent properties for it.
 A new field will be added to the source layout.

 Note: Adding a new field (Email) to the layout.

 To delete a field from the layout, click on the serial column of the row that is to be deleted.
 The selected row will be highlighted in blue.